 How does this help security teams move faster?

-The Upwind MCP Server helps teams carry runtime context into those workflows.
+The Upwind MCP Server helps teams carry that context into AI and connected workflows.
 A security engineer can investigate an active threat with workload context, review a vulnerable asset based on runtime activity, or check compliance findings with a clearer view of the environment behind them.

 That helps teams:

-• Focus remediation on issues that are active, exposed, or reachable
+• Prioritize remediation for issues that are active, exposed, or reachable

 • Review threats, assets, vulnerabilities, and compliance findings from connected tools

-• Make faster decisions with runtime-informed security data
+• Make faster decisions with realtime intelligence grounded in runtime context

 Runtime context helps teams move from “what was detected?” to “what should we fix first?”